JLCurtsinger/grade-idea/DASHBOARD_MODALS_IMPLEMENTATION.md

-# Dashboard Recent Ideas - Clickable with Modals
+# Dashboard Current Ideas - Clickable with Modals

 ## ✅ Implementation Complete

-The Recent Ideas section in the dashboard has been enhanced with clickable functionality, detail modals, and delete confirmation.
+The Current Ideas section in the dashboard has been enhanced with clickable functionality, detail modals, and delete confirmation.

 ## 🎯 Features Implemented